How to Enroll in MSTCM

 - TOEFL score, if required.

-- Two letters of recommendation, one from a former professor and one from a supervisor who is familiar with your work.
+- Two letters of recommendation (on letterhead), one from a former professor and one from a supervisor who is familiar with your work.
 The letter from a former professor may be waived for students who completed their undergraduate degree more than five years ago and replaced by a second letter of recommendation from their workplace.

 - Letter of intent stating your reasons for wanting to enroll in the program, your professional experience, and your readiness to participate in an online learning experience.